MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 -   **Quick Glance** displays crucial configuration information about the backup vault.
 It tells you whether the vault is online, which certificate is assigned to it, when the certificate expires, the geographic location of the storage servers, and subscription details for the service.

-From the dashboard you can download the Backup agent for installation on a server, modify settings for certificates uploaded to the vault, and delete a vault if required.
+From the dashboard you can download the Backup agent for installation on a server, modify settings for certificates uploaded to the vault, and delete a vault if necessary.

 ::: moniker range="sc-dpm-2019"

 ##	Central Monitoring
 All DPM-A customers (customer connected to Azure) have the flexibility of using Central Monitoring, a monitoring solution provided by Microsoft Azure Backup.
 You can monitor both on premise and cloud backups, using Log Analytics with Central Monitoring.
-You can use this monitoring solution to monitor your key backup parameters such as backups jobs, backup alerts and cloud storage across all your recovery service vaults & subscriptions.
+You can use this monitoring solution to monitor your key backup parameters such as backups jobs, backup alerts, and cloud storage across all your recovery service vaults & subscriptions.
 You can also create alert notifications and open tickets using webhooks or ITSM integration.

 > [!NOTE]
 > You must have a valid Azure subscription to be able to centrally monitor.